-the news over the past several years there has been a rash of ‘mysterious’ deaths
+the news over the past several years there has been a rash of ‘mysterious’

-of blood, as a general rule the genitals have been
+been sucked dry of blood, as a general rule the genitals have been

 tongue is gone, and the rectum has been removed.
 These have been blamed

 on everything from UFOs to Satanic cults.
 Apparently, they are the

 result of neither.

-Mike Bradshaw, a Texas lawman with 37 years
+Mike Bradshaw, a Texas lawman with 37 years field experience, has

-to me he explained what’s happening to those cattle.
+he explained what’s happening to those cattle.

 “I’ve watched with great interest the ‘investigators’ in Colorado

 and New Mexico who gave their TV testimonials regarding animal mutilations.

 None had used the crime labs or veterinary science colleges.
 I couldn’t

 believe seasoned investigators made such mistakes in their crime scene

 processing—that is, until I realized these were city-boy investigators

 unaccustomed to dealing with animals and natural influences.
 Give

-these boys a dead man in downtown Denver and more than likely they would have
+these boys a dead man in downtown Denver and more than likely they

-types of investigations.
+on these particular types of investigations.

 “We’ve had the same situation here in Dimmit